 - It is important for all coaches to stay up to date with the latest standard of care.

-- CRP, First-Aid, and AED certifications typically last 2 years and then must be renewed.
+- CPR, First-Aid, and AED certifications typically last 2 years and then must be renewed.

 - Coaches should also be responsible for courses provided at the National Federation of State High School Associations Learning Center e.g. heat acclimatization; concussions.